gonverissimo/data-eng-projects/ETL Project - TMDb Movies/README.md

   - Removing duplicate movies by ID.
 - Loads the cleaned data into a SQL Server table using `sqlalchemy` with an ODBC connection.

-The process is orchestrated by a `main.py` script that runs the ETL pipeline end to end.

 Prerequisites:
 - Python 3.7+
 - `requests` library